 /Trust The Pain EP

-The breakout stars of Infest this year – stealing the show from opening the Saturday is some feat – Witch of the Vale sound like no-one else.
+The breakout stars of Infest this year – stealing the show from opening the Saturday is some feat – Witch of the Vale sound like no one else.
 Superficially taking notes from Witch House in their slow-paced, drowsy electronics, but their secret weapon is vocalist Erin’s extraordinary voice.
 The lead track from their EP this year is a staggering, elegant song that hints at a world of horror and despair, but never quite revealed – and the breathless chorus just caps off the brilliance.
-This is a young band who seem to have uncovered a unique sound drawing from Scottish folk and doomy electronics in equal measure, and making the idea seem really exciting.
+This is a young band who seem to have uncovered a unique sound drawing from Scottish folk and doomy electronics in equal measure, making the idea seem really exciting.
 Also of note – the excellent take on Lana Del Rey’s Gods and Monsters that is frankly better than the original.

 /Let Them Burn